Sam-Burns/go-wordle/README.md

 To play the game, run `go run ./cmd/play-wordle.go SPARE`, or with any other five-letter word that is a valid solution to a Wordle.

+If you would like to force the first guess, use `go run ./cmd/play-wordle.go -first-guess=ORATE SPARE`.

 ```
 go run cmd/play-wordle.go SPARE
 Wordle solution: SPARE